tommitytom/RetroPlug/README.md

 **Q**: HALP!
 The keyboard does not work ;(

 **A**: All hosts are different, and some have restrictions on routing keyboard input in to VST instruments.
 First, click the center of the window to try and force the host to give focus to the correct control.
 If that doesn't work, make sure your host is allowing the plugin to receive keyboard input (Renoise has an "Enable keyboard" option, etc).
-If it still doesn't work, try editing default keyboard mapping in `buttons.json` (written to `C:\Users\USERNAME\AppData\Roaming\RetroPlug` on first run).
+If it still doesn't work, try editing default keyboard mapping in `default.lua` (written to `C:\Users\USERNAME\AppData\Roaming\RetroPlug\input` on first run).
 There are some quirks with certain DAWs...
 - **Reaper** does not send the ctrl key to VST's, so you'll need to remap that to something different.

 If you find you have issues with a particular DAW, please feel free to submit a bug report.